CEWendel/SWTableViewCell/README.md

 ```

-Then, in the `tableView:cellForRowAtIndexPath:` method of your `UITableViewDelegate` (usually your view controller), initialize your custom cell:
+Then, in the `tableView:cellForRowAtIndexPath:` method of your `UITableViewDataSource` (usually your view controller), initialize your custom cell:

 ```objc
 - (UITableViewCell*)tableView:(UITableView*)tableView cellForRowAtIndexPath:(NSIndexPath*)indexPath